PrestaShop/docs/themes/reference/templates/templates-layouts.md

 inside a `_partials` folder or subfolder (see our coding standard, linked from the Prologue chapter of this documentation).

 ## Templates

 We make a **clear difference between templates and layout**.

 * A template extends a layout
 * The layout holds the global organization of the page
-* A template a specify to a feature: the product page for example
+* A template is specific to a feature: the product page for example

 There are many templates in a PrestaShop theme, the main ones includes: